WisconsinRobotics/Talks/WPF/02-layout/README.md

 | ------ | -----  |
 | (1, 0) | (1, 1) |

-### Size Techniques
-There are various ways to specify the size of a row or column:
-* Relative sizes (the `*` notation).
-If you have 2 columns with sizes `3*` and `7*`, column 0 would take 30% (3 / (3 + 7)) of the size and column 1 70%.
-* Absolute sizes - a pixel value for the element.
-Don't use this if you want stuff to expand with the size of your window.
-(Sometimes you don't, but those cases are special or rare)
-* Automatic sizes - specified by putting `auto` in the Width or Height attribute.
-This tells WPF to let make this row or column as big as the child elements need to be, and no more.

 ## StackPanel
 If you just want to list controls in one direction, then the StackPanel is what